By now, you probably know that you need an online presence.

 SEO is all about getting your website ranked in Google searches.
 It’s a HUGE topic that deserves an entire book of knowledge to master (although, this resource from the folks at Moz is a great place to start).

 Your very first step here is deciding what ‘keywords’ you want to rank for.
 In other words, what should people type into Google to find you?
-(We have a handy blog to help you find the best keywords for your business).

 Next, do some simple ‘on-page’ optimization.
 Place those keywords ‘on the page’ in your title tags, headers, image descriptions and tags etc. This is just simple groundwork and foundation-building for the future.